yasir2000/openwrt-oldwiki-md/Faq.rst

 }}}

 When this is done you can follow the ["OpenWrtDocs/Deinstalling"] page.

+boot_wait indicates whether or not the boot loader (CFE) should wait a few seconds (default is 3) for a tftp transfered firmware before it loads the firmware present on the ROM.
+To adjust the length of time the CFE waits for this TFTP transfer, use the sparesly known wait_time variable.
+In example:

+{{{
+nvram set wait_time=30
+nvram commit
+}}}

+This would cause the boot_wait period to be 30 seconds, allowing plenty of time for TFTP transfer.

 == Does OpenWrt have a web interface? ==
 '''Yes.'''
 The {{{default}}} and {{{pptp}}} optimized images will have the web interface (called !OpenWrt Administrative Console or webif for short) integrated.